There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

 For a business owner operating via a limited company, it is worthwhile considering drawing down a small salary as part of your overall remuneration package.

-A salary of at least £6,396 (the Lower Earnings Limit for the 2024/25 tax year) will mean that you will still be making eligible national insurance contributions towards your state pension.
+A salary of at least £6,500 (the Lower Earnings Limit for the 2025/26 tax year) will mean you will still make eligible national insurance contributions towards your state pension.

-A salary of up to £12,570 (assuming that there is no other income except dividends) will be covered by your personal allowance and should be free of income tax.
+A salary of up to £12,570 (assuming no other income except dividends) will be covered by your personal allowance and should be free of income tax.
 No employee’s national insurance is payable either.

-• The personal allowance is £12,570.
-Salaries up to this threshold assuming no other income, do not incur tax.
+- The personal allowance is £12,570.
+Assuming no other income, salaries up to this threshold do not incur tax.

 Class 1 contributions at: